Non-vanishing Theorems for Quadratic Twists of Elliptic Curves: Quadratic twists of Neumann--Setzer elliptic curves

 Let $p$ be a prime of the form $u^2+64$ for some integer $u$, which is congruent to $1$ modulo $4$.
 According to Neumann \cite{Neu1}\cite{Neu2} and Setzer \cite{Set}, there are just two elliptic curves of conductor $p$, up to isomorphism, namely,

-The curves $A$ and $A'$ are 2-isogenous and of which the Mordell-Weil groups are both $\BZ/2\BZ$.
+The curves $A$ and $A'$ are $2$-isogenous and both of which have Mordell--Weil groups which are finite of order $2$.
 The discriminant of $A$ is $-p^2$, and the discriminant of $A'$ is $p$.
 We denote $F$ and $F'$ to be the 2-division fields of $A$ and $A'$, respectively.
-It is easy to get that
+It is easy to show that

 Let $X_0(p)$ be the modular curve of level $p$, and there is a non-constant rational map $X_0(p) \to A$, of which the modular parametrization is $\Gamma_0(p)$-optimal by Mestre and Oesterl\'e \cite{MO}.